catherineloesch/project4-react-frontend/README.md

 ### Timeframe

-- the deliverables for this project were issued on 26/05/2023
+- the deliverables for this project were issued on: 26/05/2023

   - a project proposal was to be submitted and approved by the instructional team before moving on to coding phase of the project
   - the proposal was to include:
-    - description of the project
+    - a description of the project
-    - ERD of models (Entity relationship diagram)
+    - an ERD of models (Entity relationship diagram)
     - user stories
-    - wireframe
+    - a wireframe
     - choice of technology stack, giving students the choice between 3 options:
       1. Full-Stack Rails App
       2. Rails API with React Front-End